saschalalala/pyfahrplan/README.md

 Usage: pyfahrplan.py [OPTIONS]

 Options:
+  -c, --conference TEXT           conference acronym (32c3 to 36c3 plus rc3) that you
-  -s, --speaker TEXT              Name of a speaker you want to search.
+                                  want to filter on, 'all' for all conferences -s, --speaker TEXT              Name of a speaker you want to search.
   -t, --title TEXT                A part of the title of the talk(s) you want
                                   to search.